bjornthesomberlain/bjornthesomberlain/README.md

 but lately i got used to listen to the one song for weeks/months (u can see it in my status)

-✧ hobbies: modeling, art, handmade, electroguitar, cd-disks collecting, criminal  x incidents chronicles, dosies
+✧ hobbies: modeling, art, handmade, electroguitar, cd-disks collecting, criminal  x incidents chronicles, dossiers

 ![2514723_5c25d](https://github.com/user-attachments/assets/e83951a2-9636-4897-8f53-bed5a769f2d6)  ![1046355_5d1ac](https://github.com/user-attachments/assets/3f6f0ec0-0b52-4d51-96d6-c91a25e8545b)